-Youth4Nature is going to the UNSG Climate Action Summit
+Youth4Nature went to the UNSG Climate Action Summit

-our future will begin to be decided in new york
+our future began to be decided in new york

-On 23 September 2019, the Secretary-General of the United Nations is hosting the Climate Action Summit in New York.
+On 23 September 2019, the Secretary-General of the United Nations hosted the Climate Action Summit in New York.
 The objective: to boost ambition and rapidly accelerate action to implement the Paris Agreement.

 The Summit has been structured into nine interdependent, thematic tracks.
-One track focuses on Nature-based Solutions, and another on Youth and Mobilization.
+One track focused on Nature-based Solutions, and another on Youth and Mobilization.

-Youth4Nature is excited to be hosting a delegation to the Climate Action Summit, where we will share our stories and mobilize our network to help kick-start a youth-led movement that is planning, implementing, and advocating for Nature-based Solutions.
-We will work to connect both the Youth and Nature-based Solutions track while also supporting youth engagement more broadly.
+Youth4Nature is excited to have hosted a delegation of 12 international youth representing all 5 UN Regional Groups to the Climate Action Summit, where we shared our stories and mobilized our network to help kick-start a youth-led movement that is planning, implementing, and advocating for Nature-based Solutions.
+We worked to connect both the Youth and Nature-based Solutions track while also supporting youth engagement more broadly.

 Elujulo is a Nigerian climate and conservation actor.
 He is the Founder of Youth for the Environment Nigeria, a youth-led initiative that connects youth with nature, and promotes youth participation in environmental sustainability.
 He also sits on the board of World Ecological Concepts as a Director, and represents Young Volunteers for the Environment, Nigeria as Program Officer.
 He holds a B.Sc Degree in Zoology, and M.Sc Environmental Control and Management in view from Obafemi Awolowo University.
 Elujulo is particularly interested in nature conservation, and hopes for a world where human and nature coexists in harmony